jamiescott1277/SiteScraper/README.md

 * Used simple regex for getting words
 * Used Lambda to get Top 10 words
 * Used HttpClient instead of WebClient to show what code would look like if scaled out (and many web requests were being made as opposed to this simple example.)
+* Have methods for simple word count and also method for getting word count based on cleaned up html